His Holiness the Karmapa Awards Khenpo Degrees at Dzongsar Institute

 In his concluding remarks, the Karmapa observed that in continuing the Rimé tradition of the Khyentse lineage, the Dzongsar Khyentse Chökyi Lodrö Institute welcomed students from all traditions.
 His Holiness prayed for the minds of all the students to be in harmony, their discipline pure, and that they dedicate their time to the study and practice of the Dharma.

-The institution of the Karmapa is the oldest tulku lineage in Tibetan Buddhism, dating back to the first Gyalwa Karmapa, Düsum Khyenpa (1110–93), and predating the Dalai Lama lineage by more than two decades.
+The institution of the Karmapa is the oldest tulku lineage in Tibetan Buddhism, dating back to the first Gyalwa Karmapa, Düsum Khyenpa (1110–93), and predating the Dalai Lama lineage by more than two centuries.
 The movements of His Holiness, who is based in the town of Sidhbari in Dharamsala after fleeing Tibet at the age of 14, remain closely watched by the Indian government.

 Deep Connections between the Karmapa and Khyentse Lineages: The Gyalwang Karmapa Awards Khenpo Certificates at Dzongsar Khyentse Chökyi Lodrö Institute (The 17th Karmapa: Ogyen Trinley Dorje)